nickeubank/polling_access_project/content/home/welcome.md

 <br>

-The **Campus Voting Access Project** is Duke MIDS-led effort to better understand variation in the accessibility of polling places to college students across the United States.
+The **Campus Voting Access Project** is Duke MIDS-led effort to better understand variation in the accessibility of polling places to college students across the United States in partnership with MTV Entertainment Group.